loudinb/20CS2023/docs/programming-assignments/assignment-1/reference-material.md

 (pa1-instance-methods)=
 ## Instance Methods

 Instance methods are functions that operate on individual instances of a class.
+They can access and modify both instance attributes and class attributes.
 They can access and modify instance attributes, perform operations specific to an object, and interact with other objects.

 ```python
 class User: